Skip to main content

 Hearing Dogs (opens in a new tab) National Charity exists to enhance the independence and wellbeing of deaf and severely hearing-impaired New Zealanders through the provision of specially-trained Hearing Dogs, to internationally recognised standards.

-Image showing hearing dogs for deaf people wearing yellow vest for identification.
+A hearing dog for deaf people wearing a yellow vest for identification.

-Image showing K9 Medical Detection New Zealand - Disability assist dog in black vest.
+A K9 Medical Detection New Zealand disability assist dog in black vest.

 Mobility Assistance Dogs Trust